Business Tips

 The Authorised Capital is the maximum amount a company can raise from its shareholders as Share Capital.

-In case the company is required to raise more capital, the company can increase the authorised capital by altering its MOA with the approval of its members.
+If the Company is required to raise more Capital, it can increase the authorised Capital by amending its MOA with the approval of its members.

-Every time the company increases its Authorised Capital the incremental / additional registration fee and Stamp duty are payable to the office of Registrar of Companies.
+The registration fee is payable to the Registrar of Companies, and the stamp duty is dependent on the authorized Capital.
+If the Company increases its authorized Capital, the incremental/additional registration fee and Stamp duty are payable to the office of the Registrar of Companies.

-Authorised Capital can be classified in to different classes of shares with face value not less than Rs.1.00.
+Authorised Capital can be capitalized into different classes of shares with a face value of not less than Rs.1.00.

 PROCEDURE OF INCREASE IN AUTHORISED CAPITAL:-

-1. Authorisation must in the Article of Association(AOA):-
+1. Authorisation must be in the Articles of Association(AOA):-

-It is mandatory to check whether the company AOA contains provision for increase in authorise capital then only company can increase its authorise capital.
+It is mandatory to check whether the Company AOA contains a provision for an increase in authorized Capital; then, the Company increases its authorized Capital.

-Increase in Authorised Capital of the company subject to the approval of shareholders.
+Increase in the Authorised Capital of the Company, subject to the approval of shareholders.

-Alter the clause of authorise capital in the MOA of the Company.
+Alter the clause of authorized Capital in the Capital of the Company.

 ROC COMPLIANCE WITH REGARD TO THIS:

-A limited company shall file form SH-7 with the Registrar of Company within the period of period of 30 days of such alteration along with the following attachment:-
+A limited company shall file form SH-7 with the Registrar of Companies within 30 days with the following attachment:-

 Copy of Board Resolution